zzzprojects/docs/eval-expression.net/pages/documentations/documentation.md

 ## Options

 The C# Eval library is very flexible and allows you to customize the evaluation of an expression.
-For example, it allows you to choose if members are case sensitives, the maximum allowed loop, and more.
+For example, it allows you to choose if members are case sensitive, the maximum allowed loop, and more.

 - [Options](/options)